Ganesh Chaturthi - Honouring the Lord of Good Fortune

 Ganesh Chaturthi, the birthday of Lord Ganesha is celebrated with a lot of fervor and devotion.
 Lord Ganesha is the God of wisdom, knowledge, prosperity and good beginnings.
 He is also the remover of obstacles and for this reason, he is also known by the name ‘Vighnaharta’.
 It is one of the major festivals celebrated in India and falls on the fourth day after the new moon in the month of August or September.
-This year, it begins today, September 4 and will end after 10 days on Anant Chaturdashi (15th Sept.) when the idol of the Lord will be immersed in water.
+This year, it begins on September 13 and will end after 10 days on Anant Chaturdashi (23rd September) when the idol of the Lord will be immersed in water.
 This ritual is known as Ganesh Visarjan and people sing and dance while carrying the Ganesha idol to the nearest water body.
 It is a grand affair especially in Mumbai.

 Legend of Ganesha

 As per the Hindu mythology, Lord Ganesha who is the son of Goddess Parvati and Lord Shiva was created by Parvati from the sandalwood paste which she used for bathing.
 After the idol was created, she breathed life into him and asked Ganesha to guard the door while she took a bath.
 Ganesha was following her orders when Lord Shiva came and asked Ganesha to let him go inside.
 Ganesha refused as he was asked to guard the door and not let anyone in; he wasn’t aware who Lord Shiva was.
 This enraged Shiva and he cut off Ganesha’s head in anger.
 As soon as Parvati got to know what happened, she became very angry and threatened to destroy the world.
 Then Lord Shiva replaced the head of Lord Ganesha with an elephant’s head as devas couldn’t find the head of a dead person facing North.
 Lord Shiva also declared that from this day the boy would be called Ganesha (Gana Isha : Lord of Ganas).